Describes the view content.

 Selects all registers currently expanded in the view.

-Displays a sub menu that enables you to add register filters to a specific Expressions view.
+Enables you to add register filters to an Expression view.
+Displays a sub menu that enables you to add to a specific Expressions view.

 - View Menu

 Creates a new instance of the Registers view.

 Toggles the freezing of data in the current view.
 This also disables or enables the Refresh option.

 The following options are available on the context menu when you select a register value for editing:

 Pastes a value that you have previously cut or copied into the selected register value.

 Deletes the selected value.